matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 73) Authorization for Kubernetes Workload?
 Answer: Option 1: Assign permissions at Node (Compute Engine VM) level.
 Option 2: Assign permissions at Pod (individual microservice) level, Using Kubernetes Secrets or Using Workload Identity.
 Recommend option is to use Workload Identity:
 Follows principle of least privilege.
-Fo not need any secret management.
+Do not need any secret management.

 74) How can you assign a Service Account to a microservice (or a pod)?
 Answer: Option 1: Using Kubernetes Secrets (or secrets management).
 Option 2: Using Workload Identity.